 Host Social Mixers for Donors

 Building strong relationships with donors is encouraged at donor-centric events.
 A casual social mixer is a way to show staff unity and share stories of your nonprofit.
 This November #GivingTuesday brings new and old supporters to your nonprofit fundraising mission, and having a special gala to say thanks is important.
-Consider a charity gala such as a holiday wine tasting to create further opportunities to get to know your donors.
+Consider a holiday charity event such as a wine tasting to create further opportunities to get to know your donors.
 They’ll be happy to pay a registration fee, as they know your overall efforts are about fundraising.
 Tell them of the impact their donations have on your organization specifically.
 Honor donors individually for their contributions in fundraising for nonprofits.

-Provide Opportunities for Crowdfunding and Team Fundraising
+Provide Opportunities for Team Fundraising

-Host an Open House or Town Hall Style Meetings
+Host an Open House or Meeting

 Live town hall meetings are an effective forum for donors to gather and voice their opinions and raise questions to your nonprofit organization.
 They are exposed to other donors and community members and hear their feedback.

-Online town hall meetings provide convenient ways to brief donors on the progress of a specific program, announce a new program or fundraising campaign.
+Online town hall meetings provide convenient ways to brief donors on the progress of a specific program, and announce a new program or fundraising campaign.
 Nonprofit program staff and administrators who are well informed can engage donors in a lively town hall meeting at both live formats and online.
 Recordings and videos of the meetings posted on social media platforms engage new donors in fundraising for nonprofits.

 Invite Donors to Volunteer

 Keep your donors involved and committed to your cause.
-Encourage donors to volunteer for marketing, service and fundraising campaigns.
+Encourage donors to volunteer for marketing, service, and fundraising campaigns.
 Use the expertise of your donors and listen to their ideas for your fundraising efforts.
 Send volunteer appeals in your nonprofit newsletter and post them on your nonprofit website.
 Be sure the volunteer contact person is a ‘people person’ and welcomes volunteers with the graciousness they deserve.

 Transparency = Donor Retention